simonbogutzky/simonbogutzky.github.io/README.md

 # About me

-I grew up in Germany and live 50 km from Bremen.
-I studied Media Informatics and Digital Media in Bremen and finished my academic career with a PhD in Engineering.
-Since then I work full time as a mobile application developer.
-My passion is programming in Swift for iOS.
+I was raised in Germany, where I currently reside just 50 kilometers from Bremen.
+I received my education in Media Informatics and Digital Media at the University of Bremen, where I later earned my PhD in Engineering.
+My career has been centered on mobile application development, and I am particularly skilled in programming for iOS using Swift.
+Outside of work, I am deeply passionate about programming and strive to continually improve my skills in this field.